2021: A SPAC odyssey – TechCrunch

 One deals with bitcoin, and one is a huge consumer-facing fintech that has a stadium named after itself.
 In the case of Bakkt, the cryptocurrency-powering entity, a SPAC made some sense at first blush.
 SoFi, on the surface, seemed less obvious.
 (Bakkt is owned by Intercontinental Exchange, an exchange-focused, public company.
 It has raised money from Microsoft as well.)

 This morning I want to dig through the two offerings’ investor presentations to see what we can learn.
 After viewing the Opendoor-SPAC presentation, I had a few questions heading into the new deals.
-The first of which was whether SPACs were going to be used again to lift potentially-promising companies that lacked obvious, near-term growth stories to the public markets?
+The first was whether SPACs were going to be used again to lift potentially promising companies that lacked obvious, near-term growth stories to the public markets.
 If so, perhaps SPACs would wind up helping get more total companies public, which would not be a bad thing.

 Especially given how many unicorns the private markets are birthing ahead of the public market’s ability to IPO them all; maybe SPACs would help close the liquidity gap?